Security Police (Japan)

 The division's agents are commonly known as Security Police (SP) (セキュリティポリス, Sekyuritī Porisu).
 The word "SP" is a loanword used in the Japanese law enforcement system, based on the badge worn by the agents.

 The division does not protect the Imperial Family as they have their own dedicated division, the Imperial Protection Division.

 History

-After an assassination attempt against then-US Ambassador to Japan Edwin O. Reischauer in 1964, the chairman of the National Public Safety Commission was pressured to resign.
+After an assassination attempt against then–US Ambassador to Japan Edwin O. Reischauer in 1964, the chairman of the National Public Safety Commission was pressured to resign.

-It was not until June 18, 1975 when then-Prime Minister Takeo Miki was attacked publicly by the Greater Japan Patriotic Party Secretary General Hiroyoshi Fudeyasu that the National Police Agency ordered the formation of the division.
+It was not until June 18, 1975, when then–Prime Minister Takeo Miki was attacked publicly by the Greater Japan Patriotic Party Secretary General Hiroyoshi Fudeyasu, that the National Police Agency ordered the formation of the division on September 13, 1975.
 The new unit was based on the US Secret Service.

 The unit celebrated its 40th anniversary in 2015.

 After the assassination of Shinzo Abe, SP officers were deployed to protect Akie Abe after she arrived in Kyoto as a precautionary measure.

+On April 15, 2023, SP officers in the Saikazaki bombing incident were able to quickly move Fumio Kishida after a pipebomb was thrown near him.

 Scandals

-On November 11, 2021, a SP officer was arrested for allegedly breaking into a womens-only condominium building.
+On November 11, 2021, an SP officer was arrested for allegedly breaking into a women's-only condominium building.

 Duties

-The division is mandated to provide close protection duties for the following people:
+The division provides close protection duties for the following people: